sanjalinair12/TaskPrioritizationAlgorithm/Modified_VIKOR_Proof.md

 This section provides the mathematical proof for the modified VIKOR methodology of Multi-Criteria Decision-Making.
-In the paper, instead of using the standard VIKOR equations for calculating the VIKOR index, we have modified the S and R values with the Di+ and Di- values calculated in the TOPSIS phase.
+In the paper, instead of using the standard VIKOR equations for calculating the VIKOR index, we have modified the S and R values with the $D_i^+$ and $D_i^-$ values calculated in the TOPSIS phase.

 **Standard VIKOR:**